pawaters/dating-app/README.md

 ## Check our live version:
 http://ec2-13-48-249-22.eu-north-1.compute.amazonaws.com/

-I recommend using one of our 500 generated users:
+I recommend using one of the 500 generated users:
 - username: Nestor4
 - Password: Matcha1!